 Within the last 24 months, drivers operating Ryder Integrated Logistics fleet trucks have been involved in 232 accidents.
-These crashes have involved 74 injuries, and 7 fatalities.
+These crashes have involved 74 injuries and seven fatalities.
 In addition to maintaining the statistics, the Department of Transportation routinely inspects vehicles and drivers.

 Possible Causes of Ryder Truck Crashes

 The truck driving business often places heavy demands on drivers working on tight schedules and harsh delivery constraints.
-Attempting to get the load delivered on time often makes drivers tense, irritable, tired and fatigued.
-As a result, many make bad driving decisions on the roadways, placing other motorists and their co-workers at risk.
+Attempting to get the load delivered on time can make drivers tense, irritable, tired and fatigued.
+As a result, many make dangerous driving decisions on the roadways, placing other motorists and their co-workers at risk.

 Serious Injuries Sustained By People In Semi-Truck Crashes

-Often times, it is impossible for other motorists on the road to detect when a large commercial truck operator is negligent behind the wheel, or the vehicle is about to experience mechanical failure.
-Without the ability to avoid the large commercial vehicle, victims involved in a Ryder Integrated Logistics truck accident often sustain serious injuries and lifelong disabilities.
+Often, it is impossible for other motorists on the road to detect when a large commercial truck operator is negligent behind the wheel, or the vehicle is about to experience mechanical failure.
+Without the ability to avoid the large commercial vehicle, victims involved in a Ryder Integrated Logistics truck accident often sustain severe injuries and lifelong disabilities.
 Many of these injuries include:

 - Burning or scarring